A place where I share some of my favourite photographs.

 When I got a chance to visit the Lodi Art District in New Delhi, from what I had seen before, I expected a few walls being painted with “street art”.
 Instead what I found was that the entire locality played like a little maze where keen admirers like myself can walk through the lanes in the hope of finding new art with every turn.
 Not only was it the official urban art that was exciting, but finding small gems like the photo above – which is actually the blinds of a restaurant – that made the day all the more special.

-One of my favorite “architectural” photographs which captures Old Town Geneva, Windows with shutters, some with blinds, and the breaking up of the lines via the lampshades, it really came out well in the black and white format.
+One of my favourite “architectural” photographs which capture Old Town Geneva, Windows with shutters, some with blinds, and the breaking up of the lines via the lampshades, it really came out well in the black and white format.

 Having being born and raised in India, there is something inherently fascinating about experiencing snow in the middle of the year – peak Indian summer months.
 As our train left Zermatt for Gronergrat, the scenery changed from the green mountainsides to a white blanket covered topography that brought about lots of “ooohs” and “aaaahs” from everyone in the train.

-The juiciest, yummiest, drool worthy tomatoes I have ever had.
-Obviously I wasn’t aware of the fact when I took the photograph, bit so glad that I did.
+The juiciest, yummiest, drool-worthy tomatoes I have ever had.
 The background of the vintage wooden dinner table turned out to be perfect.
 Taken in Corseaux, Switzerland, you should read about the 10 Must Eats (And Drinks) in Switzerland before heading out there.

 I visited Switzerland for the second time in my life last summer – the first time was a blur – and till then I would always think “how pretty could it really be that people rave about it all the time?”.
 That all changed as soon as we took a drive from Geneva airport, along Lac Leman, to the town to Vevey.
 There’s no denying that natural beauty in Switzerland is unparalleled and presents itself in different forms across the country.
 This photo was taken while on a walk in Lauterbrunnen: The Land of Waterfalls.